pluggdapps/pluggdapps/docs/config.rst

 continue configuring the system.
 Although, the configured parameters will be persisted separately by a backend-stored, which by default will be sqlite3.

-If you are using ``paenv`` environment to run pluggdapps platform, then the backend database will be available as, ``paenv/db/configdb.sqlite3``.
+If you are using ``paenv`` environment to run pluggdapps platform, then configuration database is persisted as, ``paenv/db/configdb.sqlite3``.

 For developers
 --------------